rothlab/tileseqMave/README.md

                     directory

 ```
-The `--srOverride`, `--bnOverride`, `-w`, `-s`, `-o`, `-p`, and `-l`, options all operate the same as in the `calcEnrichment.R` module (see [above](#running-the-enrichment-function)).
+The `--srOverride`, `--bnOverride`, `-w`, `-s`, `-o`, `-p`, and `-l`, options all operate the same as in the `calcEnrichment` module (see [above](#running-the-enrichment-function)).
 In addition, the `--autoPivot` flag is available.
 It allows to bypass the requirement for setting pivot points in the parameter sheet and automatically uses the medians of the synonymous and nonsense distributions.
 Use with caution!

-The output of `scaleScores.R` will be written to the `_scores` subfolder (like the output of `calcEnrichment.R` before).
+The output of `scaleScores` will be written to the `_scores` subfolder (like the output of `calcEnrichment` before).
 For each selection condition, it will generate:

  * `simple.csv`: A simplified result file with the scaled scores in MaveDB-compatible format, containing only the variants that passed all filters with their final scores and their associated error.
  * `simple_aa.csv`: The scaled scores at amino acid change level scores via confidence-weighted averaging of  equivalent codon changes.
 This file is also in MaveDB format.